MHMDHIDR/mohammedhaydar.com/src/content/blog/image-filters-design-a-dive-on-convolution/index.md

 Binaural hearing involves the reception of sound by two ears, each capturing a slightly different auditory input.
 The time it takes for a sound to reach each ear and the subtle differences in intensity and frequency provide crucial cues for the brain to calculate the direction and proximity of the sound source.
 This ability is particularly evident in our capacity to pinpoint the location of a sound or voice in space.

-Whether processing visual or auditory information, the brain seamlessly integrates these cues, allowing us to perceive the rich tapestry of our surroundings with depth and precision.

 ## Custom Filter

 Creating custom filters offers a unique opportunity to experiment with image manipulation.
 Online tutorials can guide individuals in building custom filters, fostering creativity and a deeper understanding of image processing algorithms.